ReyNeill/Web-Powered-GPT/README.md

 ## Acknowledgments

-- Thanks of web-llm, check them out.
+- Thanks to web-llm, check them out.
 - Inspiration for this project came from the growing need for privacy-preserving AI applications.